niiknow/haraka-plugin-resque/README.md

 		)
 	);

-// in Laravel, it would in be in 'config/mail.php' like so 'mailers' => [
+// In Laravel, set 'config/mail.php' like so
+'mailers' => [
     'smtp' => [
         'transport' => 'smtp',